University Hospital Monklands: Facilities

 Collectively, Airdrie, Coatbridge, and their surrounding villages were once referred to as Monklands.
 Monklands District Council was the local government district until the abolition of the two-tier local government system and creation of unitary authorities in 1996 with the passing of the Local Government (Scotland) Act 1973.
-The hospital is technically in Airdrie, however it straddles the border between Airdrie and the neighbouring town, Coatbridge.

 Monklands hospital can be described as a medium-sized general hospital, apart from wards 1 and 2, all the hospital wards and departments are 'under one roof'.
 Wards 1 and 2 are reached through a glass tunnel.
 The hospital is distinctive in that it has two towers, one predominantly medical wards, the other surgical.
 The towers are six floors each, with a lower ground level, a ground and four floors above that.
 The lower ground contains the canteen, the pharmacy and the mortuary.
-The wards, bed capacity and their specialities are: